777arc/textbook/content/filters.rst

 	plt.show()

-Why know this will lead to a filter with complex taps, why?
+:code:`hstack()` is just one way to concatenate arrays in numpy.
+We know this will lead to a filter with complex taps, why?

 .. raw:: html